Last modified: March 26, 2021, 2:36 p.m.

-A very rare and fairly local species in Belgium whose distribution appears to be limited to the eastern part of the country and that has been found more frequently since 2004.
+A very rare and fairly local species in Belgium whose distribution mainly appears to be limited to the eastern part of the country.

 The caterpillar makes an untidy and bivalved lobe case of about 7–8 mm.
 The mouth angle is 90°.